 Passionate pooch owners are divided on this issue, and feelings run deep.
-There are those who swear by their pets and would not have them sleep anywhere other than on their beds, and some just swear at the thought of having their beloved Lassie sharing the bed with them.
+Some swear by their pets and would not have them sleep anywhere other than on their beds, and some just swear at the thought of having their beloved Lassie sharing the bed with them.

 Who is right?
 What are the issues?